omarnasir/ID2208_HW2/README.md

 Building Web Clients to Consume SOAP based Web Services

 The second part of the repository contains a client implementing JAVA servlets, which were used to consume the above mentioned web services, using simple routines.

+SOAP Client

+The third part of the repository contains SOAP request-response messages that were constructed manually, and are used to consume the same web services.
+The response is printed out in the output window.